astronomer/docs/learn/airflow-kafka.md

 :::tip

-A common use case is to directly connect a blob storage (for example an Amazon S3 bucket) to your Kafka topic as a consumer.
-The ConsumeFromTopicOperator is helpful if you want to use Airflow to schedule the consuming task.
-Instead of writing the messages retrieved to the Airflow logs, you can for example write them to S3 using the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).
+You can directly connect a blob storage (for example an Amazon S3 bucket) to your Kafka topic as a consumer.
+The ConsumeFromTopicOperator helps you use Airflow to schedule the consuming task.
+Instead of writing the messages retrieved to the Airflow logs, you can instead write them to S3 with the [S3CreateObjectOperator](https://registry.astronomer.io/providers/amazon/modules/s3createobjectoperator).

 :::

 ## Step 4: Create a listener DAG

-A common Airflow use case is to run a downstream task when a specific message appears in your Kafka topic.
-The AwaitMessageTriggerFunctionSensor is a [deferrable operator](deferrable-operators.md) that will listen to your Kafka topic for a message that fulfills specific criteria.
+Airflow can run a downstream task when a specific message appears in your Kafka topic.
+The AwaitMessageTriggerFunctionSensor is a [deferrable operator](deferrable-operators.md) that listens to your Kafka topic for a message that fulfills specific criteria, which, when met, initiates another process in your DAG.

 1. Create a new file in your `dags` folder called `listen_to_the_stream.py`.